pasmaskas/Batocera-Web-Services-Netflix-Inspired-Theme/README.md

 ---

+## What's New in 4.0!

+- **Favorites** - a star on the cover of any favorited game, and a toggle in each game's info popup (needs the companion service, see below)
+- **`batocerapower.py` + `batocerapower`** - an optional companion service that adds abilities Batocera's built-in web server doesn't have (reboot, shutdown, restarting EmulationStation, toggling favorites). `index.html` detects on its own whether this service is installed - if it isn't, those specific buttons just stay hidden and everything else works normally.
+- **`kodi.sh`** - a one-line launcher script that makes the Kodi button work, by using Batocera's existing `ports` system rather than the companion service.
+Optional, only needed if you want the Kodi button.

 ## Game Video Previews

 If a game has a video available, a **play button** appears directly on the game artwork.